EsotericSoftware/spine-runtimes/spine-ue4/README.md

 The Spine UE4 example works on all platforms supported by Unreal Engine.

-1. Copy the `spine-c` folder from this repositories root directory to your `Plugins/SpinePlugin/Sources/SpinePlugin/Public/` directory.
+1. Copy the `spine-cpp` folder from this repositories root directory to your `Plugins/SpinePlugin/Sources/SpinePlugin/Public/` directory.
 2. Open the SpineUE4.uproject file with Unreal Editor